Slick-Telemetry/frontwing/README.md

 All queries can be found and should be added in [`./src/lib/*.ts`](./src/lib) to allow all proper typing to be compiled.
 This will prevent typesript errors when using queries.

+- **GraphQL Codegen**
+  To generate proper graphql types run `pnpm generate`

-**Query Support**
+- **Query Support**
   By running hasura with docker you can access the [hasura console](http://localhost:8080/console) which will help visualize the data you will return without the slowdown of overflowing graphql queries

 ### Commit Message Convention